Léo (footballer, born 1975): Return to Santos

 In 2008–09, Léo began suffering stiff competition for the left-back position from compatriot David Luiz.
 On 14 January 2009 he left Benfica and returned to Santos, continuing to display solid performances in spite of his age.

-Léo was an important defensive unit during 2011 Paulista League, being also elected the best left-back of the tournament.
+Léo was an important defensive unit during 2011 Campeonato Paulista, being also elected the best left-back of the tournament.
 He also featured in all 12 matches for the club in Libertadores winning campaign, as well appearing in the 2011 FIFA Club World Cup Final loss to FC Barcelona.

-Léo featured only in four games during the 2012 Paulista League which was won by Santos, mostly due to the club's participation in the Libertadores – he also appeared 17 times in the national league.
+Léo featured only in four games during the 2012 Campeonato Paulista which was won by Santos, mostly due to the club's participation in the Libertadores – he also appeared 17 times in the national league.
 In September, he suffered a knee injury.

 After acting as a starter during the 2013 Paulista, Léo lost his left-back starting position to newly signed Eugenio Mena, and changed his position to midfielder in August 2013.
 On 3 October he scored the last goal in a 3–0 home win over São Paulo FC, after coming on as a substitute for Thiago Ribeiro; however, later in the same month he again injured his knee, being sidelined for the remainder of the season.

 Léo returned to action on 3 April 2014, playing 16 minutes in a 0–0 draw at Mixto Esporte Clube for that year's Copa do Brasil.
 On the 24th, he was told that his contract (which was due to expire in six days) would not be renewed, and he later announced his retirement via Facebook, stating that "even though I feel I can still play, I can not see myself wearing another club's shirt"; additionally, he also sent a "special thanks to the great nation of Santos's supporters", saying: "It was for them I fought for every ball, celebrated every win and each one of the greatest titles".

 Léo played 455 games for Santos all competitions comprised, entering the club's history books as the player with more titles won after the Pelé era and also ranking tenth in the list of total appearances.